html-graph/html-graph.github.io/content/_index.md

 title: Home
 ---

-HTMLGraph is a graph visualization library that enables nodes customization using HTML.
+HTMLGraph is a graph visualization library that enables nodes customization via HTML.

 This library designed to be low-level with some high level functionality built-in.